 Center for Creative Leadership

 Paul joined CCL in 2006 as faculty and previously served in leadership roles in CCL’s EMEA region, first as Organizational Practice Leader, then as Director of Leadership Portfolio.
-He is also lead faculty for a number of key CCL custom clients, both regionally and globally, and also supports clients as a coach for executives and senior leadership teams.
+He was also lead faculty for a number of key CCL custom clients, both regionally and globally, and also supported clients as a coach for executives and senior leadership teams.

 Paul has 30 years’ experience of shaping and leading consulting assignments at senior levels, with a special focus on business strategy, transformation, and organizational change throughout Europe and North America.
 His expertise includes strategic leadership, innovation leadership, change leadership, and organizational leadership transformation.